Successful Restaurant Design Starts with a Plan

 - Religious and cultural beliefs if applicable

-The menu should be dynamic and should be constantly reviewed, renewed and marketed in terms of products and be consistent with your restaurant design and branding.
+The restaurant design should revolve around the menu; which should be dynamic, constantly reviewed, renewed and marketed in terms of products and be consistent with your restaurant concept and branding.

 Budgeting will allow you cut the coat according to the cloth.
 With enough market study and planning, you should have the budget with you to move forward to the next phase.
 Budgeting will allow you to decide.